song31/comix-server/INSTALL.md

     - In the DSM, go to Control Panel -> Shared Folder -> Create.
     - In the Shared Folder Info panel, fill in the following fields and press OK.
         - Name: manga
-        - Description: AirComics Manga Directory
+        - Description: AirComix Manga Directory
     - Edit the privilege setting.

   After creating the shared folder, make sure that you can copy manga files to the *manga*